Free hazard / risk observation card

 Back to download formHow often should you complete this report?

-A hazard observation card should be completed whenever a worker notices a hazard, unsafe condition or unsafe behaviour - regardless of how minor it may seem.
-There is no schedule; hazard observations are completed as hazards are identified.
-Many organisations set targets (e.g. one observation per worker per week) to encourage a proactive reporting culture.
+A hazard observation card should be completed whenever a worker notices a hazard, unsafe condition or unsafe behaviour, regardless of how minor it may seem.
+There is no fixed schedule; hazard observations are completed as hazards are identified.
+Many organisations set targets (for example one observation per worker per week or a minimum number per crew per shift) to encourage a proactive reporting culture.
 The key principle is: if you see something, say something.
 Early hazard reporting is one of the most effective ways to prevent workplace injuries.
+Supervisors should review and acknowledge all observation cards within 24 hours and ensure follow-up actions are tracked to completion.

 Frequently asked questions